 The University is committed to a transparent fee structure, with no hidden costs, to help you make an informed decision.
 This includes information on what is included in the fee and how fees are calculated and reviewed

-Prepare for Foundation Pathway: - We will consider mature applicants (age 21 or over) who have not achieved 48 UCAS points (equivalence) from prior level 3 qualifications, if you have a keen interest in this subject area or hold relevant experience.
-You will be required to attend a compulsory Prepare for foundation assessment day where you will take part in a variety of activities which will assess your suitability for the course.
-If you would like more advice and guidance about this admissions pathway, please contact Gateway to discuss and support you making an application to us.
+Prepare for Foundation Pathway:- We will consider applicants who have not achieved 48 UCAS points (equivalence) from prior level 3 qualifications, if you have a keen interest in this subject area or hold relevant experience.
+You will be required to attend and pass a compulsory Prepare For Foundation assessment day where you will take part in a variety of activities which will assess your suitability for the course.
+If you would like more advise and guidance about this admissions pathway, please contact the Gateway team to discuss and support you in making an application to us.

 “Before enrolling on CPW and Film at the University of Wolverhampton I was an aspiring writer with an interest in horror only.
 Since then I've learned about new styles and genres: humour writing, travel writing, journalism, short stories, novels, writing for children and much more.
 There is so much diversity on this course I was never bored and I learned so much about the world of writing, and about myself as a writer.”